airportyh/fun-lang/README.md

 ## Todo (Time Travel Debugger)

+* maybe table display for the stack frame too
 * make more test programs to test how well debugger works
+* highlight the current line
+* flow layout for the heap to pack more stuff in
 * debugger rendering - consider building a more sophisticated layout framework to solve some space problems
 * debugger rendering - consider building a UI framework to handle panels, scrolling, updating, erasing past content, overflows, etc
 * optimize history file size by using more structure sharing or maybe compression mechanisms